blopker/s73-analysis/README.md

 # Super73 Decompile Project

-The goal of this project is to reproduce a bit-perfect firmware image from C code that reproduces the application.
+The goal of this project is to reproduce a bit-similar firmware image from C code that reproduces the application.

 ## Device Description